post-self/marsh.post-self.ink/content/_index.md

 *Marsh* is a new project by Madison Scott-Clary set within the [Post-Self](https://post-self.ink) universe.
-It's currently being funded by a Kickstarter — help bring this book to fruition by contributing [here](https://www.kickstarter.com/projects/drabmakyo/marsh)!
+It was successfully funded by a Kickstarter!
+Feel free to read about that process [here](/kickstarter)

 [![Banner](/draft-banner.jpg)](https://www.kickstarter.com/projects/drabmakyo/marsh)